google/styleguide/pyguide.md

 <a id="default-iterators-operators-cons"></a>
 #### 2.8.3 Cons

-You can't tell the type of objects by reading the method names (e.g. `has_key()` means a dictionary).
+You can't tell the type of objects by reading the method names (unless the variable has type annotations).
 This is also an advantage.

 <a id="s2.8.4-decision"></a>
 <a id="284-decision"></a>